amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

    * Implement Nearby cabs feature.
    * Use WebSocket present in simulator module to fetch nearby cabs.
    * Match your solution with `nearby-cabs` branch.
+   * Implement pickup and drop location.
+   * Match your solution with `pickup-drop-location` branch.
    * And so on.

 ## We will build and learn the following for the App like Uber and Lyft: